faranalytics/dialog/README.md

 ## Usage

-An [example](https://github.com/faranalytics/dialog/tree/main/example) application is provided in the example subpackage.
+[Example](https://github.com/faranalytics/dialog/tree/main/examples) applications are provided in the example subpackage.
 Interfaces are provided for each component of the VoIP application.

 A Dialog application is constructed by passing a `VoIP`, `STT`, `Agent`, and `TTS` implementation into a `Dialog` implementation and calling its `start` method.
 The `start` method connects the component interfaces that comprise the application.